examdawn/NEP2020_2023_BCA/5thsem/Algorithms/solved/SA-prep.md

 Brute force (exhaustive search) systematically enumerates and evaluates all possible candidate solutions to a problem.
 It guarantees finding an optimal solution, but is often impractical due to exponential time for large inputs.

 ## Q6.
 What is Sequential/Linear Search?
 Linear search scans elements of a list sequentially from start to end to find a target value.
-It compares each element with the key and either returns its position when found or reports failure after the last element; its time complexity is O(n²).
+It compares each element with the key and either returns its position when found or reports failure after the last element; its time complexity is O(n).

 ## Q7.
 What is insertion sort?
 Insertion sort builds a sorted list one element at a time by inserting each new element into its correct position among already sorted elements.
 It has O(n²) time in worst and average cases and O(n) in best case, with O(1) extra space.